 - 1/3 cup Greek Yogurt or tofu mayo.

 - 1 - 3 teaspoons Siracha to taste

 - Preheat oven to 425.
 Place a wire rack on top of a baking sheet.

 - Combine almond milk and lemon juice and set aside.

 - Place quinoa flour, quinoa flakes, rice crackers, garlic powder, onion powder, smoked paprika, sea salt and black pepper in a food processor.
 Pulse until smooth.

-- For the dipping sauce: Combine all ingredients in a small bowl and mix until well combined.
+- Combine all ingredients in a small bowl and mix until well combined.
 Store in the refrigerator until chilled.